-It is widely recognized by professional schools, graduate schools, and employers that successfully pursuing independent research requires organizational skills, discipline, maturity, commitment, open-mindedness, and attention to detail.
-Investment in the process and outcome related to honors projects leads to significant intellectual, emotional, and social rewards for the students involved.
-ICS has a long tradition of supporting undergraduate honors research and a well-designed institutional structure to assist qualified students to succeed in honors work.
+Professional schools, graduate schools, and employers recognize that successfully pursuing independent research requires organizational skills, discipline, maturity, commitment, open-mindedness, and attention to detail.
+Investment in the process and outcome related to honors projects leads to significant intellectual, emotional, and social rewards.
+ICS has a long tradition of supporting undergraduate honors research and a well-designed institutional structure to assist qualified students to succeed in this work.

 How to Apply